dsboba/dsboba.github.io/pages/about.md

 # About

-DSBoba serves podcast and tutorial videos on Spotify, Itunes, and Youtube.
-In addition, the initiatives such as #1hikeaweek, #1bookamonth, and so on are also posted on the site.
-We welcome any feedback and feel free to contact us through Facebook, Twitter, Instagram, and Medium.
+DSBoba serves as my own initiatives such as #1hikeaweek, #1bookamonth, and so on.